 She has also written and performed the original solo shows Vivien On The Rocks and An Anonymous Contributor which have been presented in New York City at Theater Row, the Women at Work Festival, All for One Festival's Salon, Live from Gramercy Park at The Players Club, and The Ume Group's Workshop at Grace and St. Paul's, and in Canada at the Edmonton Fringe Festival.
 Her latest original play in development, The Apocalypse Around the Corner, received workshops as part of the Words and Music Show in Montreal and FED Stage in NYC.
 As an actor, she is known for being willing to take on risky roles and her quirky, off-beat sensibility combined with a wry wit and sense of vulnerability.
 She has performed extensively in the indie theater community in NYC with credits at the New Ohio Theater, The Brick, The Kitchen, and 59E59 among others.
 She has performed roles in shows for Discovery ID and The Travel Channel, as well as numerous independent films and new media projects.

 Adriana holds an MFA in Creative Writing from University of British Columbia, where she focused on screenwriting and playwriting.
-As part of her MFA work, she is developing two original series concepts and pilots for TV, a feature-length film, and several new works for theater.
+As part of her MFA work, she developed two original series concepts and pilots for TV, a feature-length film, and several new works for theater.
 Her original short play Hiding With Company was produced as part of University of British Columbia's Brave New Play Rites Festival.
 She also writes non-fiction and recently had a comedic essay published in the Science Creative Quarterly.
 While in Vancouver, she participated as a Resident Writer in the Write from the Wings program with the Arts Club Theater and taught screenwriting basics as a Teaching Assistant within the UBC School of Creative Writing and at the Science Creative Literary Symposium in collaboration with the Michael Smith Lab.
 She also holds a BFA in Theater from Cornish College of the Arts.